 If you become sick or injured during the school day, you are to report to reception.
 Your individual circumstances will be assessed, and the appropriate action will take place.
-In the event of an injury or near-miss, you will need to fill in an incident form.
+In the event of an injury or nearmiss, you will need to fill in an incident form.

 Note: It is a legal requirement to have written permission from your parent(s)/caregiver(s) before you can be given Panadol by the school.
-Permission slips are available from reception.
-Boarders need to report to L.A.C.
-House Deans out of school hours.